Mature Masculine

 What Forgiveness Is Not

 Forgiveness is not approval.
-You can forgive while still naming an act as wrong and harmful.
+We can forgive while still naming an act as genuinely wrong.

 Forgiveness and Boundaries